 We have started to celebrate the arrival of summer in Australia, but it comes with the downside of an explosion of disease-carrying mosquitoes.
 In this article we will look into the latest news on the mosquito population and development, what are mosquito bites, why are they so itchy and why some of us appear to be so attractive.
 What are the latest natural remedies and treatment to the mosquito bites and what you can do to prevent getting bitten?

-Latest News on Mosquito Diseases and it is not good.
+Latest News on Mosquito Diseases.

 According to the latest report from the Centres for Disease Control and Prevention, insect and other vector-borne disease cases have nearly tripled in the last dozen years.

 The mosquitoes are an extremely invasive species and can introduce invasive pathogens.
 It is one of the deadliest animals that kills over 725,000 people each year via a blood-borne disease.